Inteli-College/2025-1A-T02-G54-PUBLICO/Module_1_PR/Public_Report_Modulo2.md

     MediumP --- R8
 ```

+---

 ## 3. Business Model Canvas

-The diagram below represents the nine essential elements of our business model:
+The diagram below summarizes the nine key elements of our business model:
 - **Partnerships**: Who helps us deliver value
 - **Activities**: What we do to create value
 - **Resources**: What we need to operate